Skip to main content

 Fishing

 Fishing at Harvey Gap is good during the summer and the winter.
 You can take catfish, largemouth and smallmouth bass, perch, crappie, rainbow trout, northern pike, and muskie.
-Check Conditions for current fishing conditions.
+The 190-surface-acre Harvey Gap is a popular fishing destination offering excellent opportunities for anglers.

 Special Regulations: